pandres95/string-formatter/README.md

 Installation
 -----

 Download the [`string-formatter.js`](https://raw.githubusercontent.com/pandres95/string-formatter/master/string-formatter.js) file and put it at the top of the scripts chain in the HTML file.
-Or artenatively, if you use **bower**, you can add it as a dependencies in your `bower.json` file:
+Or artenatively, if you use **bower**, you can add it as a dependency in your `bower.json` file:

 ```json
 {